jtkovacs/jtkovacs.github.io/REFS/project-management.md

 ### SWOT analysis

-Framework for making connections between a company's external landscape and internal characteristics; can be restricted to the scope of a single project:
+Framework for making connections between a company's external landscape and internal characteristics (which can be restricted to the scope of a single project).
+Data is collected and sorted into a matrix, with one matrix for each alternative under consideration:

 - Internal **strengths**
 - Internal **weaknesses**